 Records confirm that the first Porsche was registered on Oahu back in 1952, when Porsche had only just established itself in Stuttgart.
 A meeting of local enthusiasts took place to set up a club in the autumn of 1958 – almost one year before the island group became the 50th US state.
-Rufus Longmeyer, the proud owner of a brand-new 356 Super Coupé, issued an invitation to his villa on Kalama Beach and 11 participants drove to that first meeting in a variety of cars, including four Speedsters and a 550 Spyder.
+Rufus Longmeyer, the proud owner of a brand-new 356 Super Coupé, issued an invitation to his villa on Kalama Beach and 11 participants drove to that first meeting in a variety of exotic cars, including four Speedsters and a 550 Spyder.

 Back then there was a Volkswagen dealer in Honolulu who took care of the small number of Porsche drivers on the island.
 Most customers ordered vehicles either from John von Neumann in Los Angeles or dealt directly with Germany.
 But Ted Fukuda, an air-force pilot and founding member of the PCA Hawaii, collected his 1957-model silver 1600 Super Coupé from the factory personally.
 He then had it shipped to New York after first touring round Germany and drove the car the whole way to Los Angeles before shipping it once again on the final leg to Honolulu.

 Hawaii’s enthusiasts became an official chapter of the Porsche Club of America in 1959, the club having been founded in Washington D.C. just four years earlier.
 Club races were organised on a regular basis with disused airfields making the perfect setting.
 Colourful characters were in plentiful supply, such as amateur racer Loretta Richards with her 550 Spyder and pastor Joe Dizon, who bought a damaged Speedster for just 300 dollars.
 “No-one wanted the Speedster.
 They said you must be crazy to drive a car like that without any protection from the wind and rain.
 But I just loved the design,” he said at the time.
-His love was rewarded a few years later when he was able to buy himself a new house with the money he made from selling the car.
+His love was rewarded a few years later when he was able to buy himself a new house with the money he made from selling exotic car.

 Today the club is very active, with President Ellen Liddle in charge of some 160 members.
 “We try to organise an event once a month,” she says.
 “Our programme includes everything from the annual Concours d‘Elégance and excursions to the other islands through to charity events.”
 Reliable weather is a bonus for PCA Hawaii, but so is a sense of inclusivity on the island that sees members from all walks of life welcomed, from property investors and bank managers through to construction workers.
 “We are proud that our members come from a wide variety of social backgrounds,” Liddle says.